ejosborn/tokenbased-authsystem/README.md

-# Token-Based Authentication System
+# Token-Based Authentication System API
-This project is a Token-Based Authentication System.
+This project is the API for the Token-Based Authentication System.
 It will use Python and Flask for the backend, AngularJS and Javascript for the frontend, and SQLite as the database.

 ## Getting Started